lolandese/lolandese.github.com/tools.md

 - Displays Drupal debugging and SQL query information: <br />[Drupal for Chrome](https://chrome.google.com/webstore/detail/drupal-for-chrome/imlijcpfmhmifofiihbofoamohkdbblc)
 - Generate dummy text: [Lorem Ipsum Generator](https://chrome.google.com/webstore/detail/lorem-ipsum-generator/dmpfoncmmihgkooacnplecaopcefceam)
 - What font is used on that website?:  [WhatFont](https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm)
+- [Use the existing](/3dtest.html) instead of reinventing the wheel.

 - This site is built with [Jekyll](http://jekyllrb.com/). <br />Simple.
 Fast.
 No database or pesky updates.

 <a href="/work.html#top" title="Work"><b><< PREV</b></a> &#124; <a href="/edu.html#top" title="Education"><b>NEXT >></b></a>